pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 layers, reusing the same weights multiple times to compute the innermost hidden layers.

-For this model can use normal Python flow control to implement the loop, and we can implement weight sharing among the innermost layers by simply reusing the same Module multiple times when defining the forward pass.
+For this model we can use normal Python flow control to implement the loop, and we can implement weight sharing among the innermost layers by simply reusing the same Module multiple times when defining the forward pass.